Talk Talk: 1984–1986: Commercial success

 Although major success eluded them in the UK, Talk Talk achieved considerable international success in 1984/85, particularly in continental Europe, North America and New Zealand, with the album It's My Life.
 The accompanying single "Such a Shame" (inspired by the book The Dice Man) became a Top 10 hit in Austria, Italy, France, Germany, Netherlands and Switzerland during this period.
-The title track of the album entered the U.S., Canadian, French, German, New Zealand and Netherlands Top 40.
-A third single, "Dum Dum Girl", was a success in some European countries and in New Zealand; however, the album and its singles were largely ignored in the UK.
+The title track of the album entered the US, Canadian, French, German, New Zealand and Netherlands Top 40.

+A third single, "Dum Dum Girl", was a success in some European countries and in New Zealand, but the album and its singles were largely ignored in the UK.
 Commercial success notwithstanding, the band made deliberate choices that moved them away from the mainstream.
-The music video for "It's My Life", for instance, featured a grumpy Hollis who mocks lip-synching; after EMI protested, they re-shot the video, turning it into "a total piss-take of lip-synching", in Alan McGee's words.
+The music video for "It's My Life" featured a grumpy Hollis who mocks lip-synching.
+After EMI protested, they re-shot the video, turning it into "a total piss-take of lip-synching", in Alan McGee's words.

 The artist James Marsh designed the first cover image for It's My Life based on the band's name.
 He followed the theme for subsequent singles, remaining the band's artistic frontman and creating all their covers and posters throughout their career.